st-ameen/Mini-garbage-collector-in-C/README.md

 ### Example Usage

-To see an example of how to use the garbage collector, please refer to the `main.c` file in this repository.
+To see an example of how to use the garbage collector, please refer to the `garbage_collector.c` file in this repository.

 ### Steps to Run